What exactly is it about racing drivers that makes them so fast?

-Together with our partners at Nissan Motorsport, we are analyzing the human brain of elite athletes from the e-dams formula E team for an answer.
+Together with Nissan, we are analyzing the brain of elite race drivers from the Nissan Formula E team for an answer.

 Some automotive researchers believe that being able to measure brain activity

-will be the next frontier of performance for race teams, as they seek to extract more performance from drivers by looking at exactly how their brain reacts to their inputs on track.
+will be one of the next frontiers of performance for race teams, as they seek to extract more performance from drivers by looking at exactly how their brain reacts to their inputs on track.